galette/plugin-oauth2/README.md

 * `uptodate`: only active and up-to-date members can login
 * `teamonly`: only active team members (admins, staff and groups managers)

-When there is no option set in configuration, it defaults to "teamonly".
+When there is no `authorize` entry set in configuration, it defaults to "teamonly".

 ### Scopes

+Default `member` scope will be added if it is not present in your configuration (even if you do not set any scope).
+To declare multiple scopes, separate them with a space like `member member:phone member:localization`.

 * `member`: default, basic scope - always included:
   * user full name,